 Foreign currency transactions are recorded at exchange rates prevailing on the date of the transaction.
 Foreign currency denominated monetary assets and liabilities are restated at the exchange rate prevailing on the reporting date and exchange gains and losses arising on settlement and restatement are recognised in the statement of profit and loss.
 Non-monetary assets and liabilities that are measured in terms of historical cost in foreign currencies are not restated.

-Assets and liabilities of it's branches with functional currency other than the functional currency of the Company have been translated using exchange rates prevailing on the reporting date.
+Assets and liabilities of its branches having functional currency other than the reporting currency of the Company have been translated using exchange rates prevailing on the reporting date.
 The statement of profit and loss of such entities has been translated using weighted average exchange rates.
 Such adjustments have been recognised in the statement of profit and loss.

 Acquisitions of businesses are accounted for using the acquisition method.
 The consideration transferred in a business combination is measured at fair value, which is calculated as the sum of acquisition date fair values of the assets transferred by the Company, liabilities, including contingent liabilities assumed by the Company to the former owners of the acquiree and the equity interests issued by the Company in exchange for control of the acquiree.
 Acquisition related costs are generally recognized in the statement profit and loss as incurred.